 The Instructional Technology Support (ITS): Model Schools Program is designed to offer professional development and curriculum development for teachers to successfully integrate technology into the curriculum and classroom.
+School districts that participate in CoSer 515 CLO (Common Learning Objectives) are required to participate in the Model Schools CoSer.
 Basic service (517.000) includes:

-- In-district days for instructional workshops (as scheduled with Coordinator, except on county-wide Superintendent's Conference Days)

-- On-site follow-up to training (model lessons, planning, problem-solving and coaching)

-- Shared workshops between districts

-- BOCES-led ITS: Model School Workshops

-- Borrowing of Instructional
+- In-district days for instructional workshops (as scheduled with Coordinator, except on county-wide Superintendent's Conference Days); - On-site follow-up to training (model lessons, planning, problem-solving and coaching); - Shared workshops between districts; - BOCES-led ITS: Model School Workshops; - Borrowing of Instructional Technology Equipment; - Technology Integration and assistance with Common Core Learning Standards.

-- Technology Equipment

-- Technology Integration and assistance with Common Core Learning Standards